Dine in the Dark Bangkok

 Every table at Dine in the Dark Bangkok is assigned its own visually-impaired or blind guide, (ours was the excellent ‘Gunny’) who leads the group through the various curtains blocking out the light, to their seats and is on hand to guide you throughout the whole meal, serving each dish and drink perfectly.

-Of course, menus would be completely obsolete in the dining room, so diners must choose between the seafood, western, Asian or ‘surprise’ four-course menu before entering the room.
+Of course, menus would be completely obsolete in the dining room, so diners must choose between the Western, Asian, Vegetarian or Surprise four-course menu before entering the room.
 And that’s the only information about the food you get – further adding to the unique experience Dine in the Dark offers.
 When each dish arrives at your table, you have completely no idea what it is, meaning you’re left having to guess what each individual ingredient is by using only your sense of smell and taste.
 This inevitably leads to debates between your fellow diners over what you’re eating.
 Only after you’ve finished and are back in the lobby do the staff show you what you’ve had (with photos displayed on iPads).

 Going for the ‘surprise’ menu, each mouthful was exactly that – a surprise - leaving me savouring each bite whilst trying to detect what is was.
 After seeing the photos later, I probably guessed about 50% correct (although I completely mistook the fish dish for salmon, which it was not!)